-This skill is used along side the Acute Physicians medical skills, and developed throughout their career and introduces even more variety to the exciting role of an Acute Physician; it enables them to bring something additional to the acute medical service for the benefit of the patient and the department.
+This skill is used alongside the Acute Physician’s medical skills, and developed throughout their career and introduces more variety to the role.
+It enables them to bring something additional to the acute medical service for the benefit of the patient and the department.

 This list is not intended to be exhaustive and if trainees wish to pursue another specialist skill they should apply to the JRCPTB as early as possible in their training programme for this to be approved.